 Easy Ways to Detect Air Leaks

 The most common leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces around your home.
-Use the suggestions below to do your own energy assessment.
+These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces around your home.
+Review the suggestions below to do your own energy assessment.